Deep Roots Homeschool Collaboration

 9:00-9:45 1st class

-Middle school and high school age students will meet together for all three of their class sessions which include Fearless Bible Study, Career Explorations, and Student Government.
+Middle school and high school age students will meet together for all four of their class sessions.
+Classes are in the process of being developed but we plan to have a Bible class and Student Government.

-Parents are required to serve for a minimum of one hour volunteering in an assigned space based on inquired preference and skill.
-The other hour(s), parents can grab a coffee and join the organized activities, which may include a book club, Bible study, or topical homeschool discussion, or may choose to spend time in solitude while remaining on location.
+Parents are required to serve for a minimum of two hours volunteering in assigned spaces based on inquired preference and skill.
+The other hour, parents can grab a coffee and join the organized activities, which may include a book club, Bible study, or topical homeschool discussion, or may choose to spend time in solitude while remaining on location.

 Teachers at Deep Roots Homeschool Collaboration are fellow homeschool parents giving of their gifts, time and skills.
 They may, or may not, be equipped to handle students who require special accommodations.
 Therefore, parents with children who have a special need will be asked to attend classes with his/her child.
 Parents of children with special needs may request to attend a homeschool collaboration meeting before determining if this opportunity is the right fit for his/her child.